Takaya Kurokawa

 Takaya Kurokawa (黒河 貴矢, Kurokawa Takaya) is a former Japanese football player.

 Club career

 Kurokawa was born in Saijo on April 7, 1981.
 After graduating from high school, he joined Shimizu S-Pulse in 2000.
 He debuted in 2000 and his opportunity to play increased on behalf of veteran goalkeeper Masanori Sanada.
-However he could hardly play in the match, since Yohei Nishibe came to S-Pulse in 2004.
-Although he moved to Tokyo Verdy and JEF United Chiba in 2006, he could not play in the match at all.
-He moved to Regional Leagues club Japan Soccer College in 2007.
-He played many matches and moved to Albirex Niigata.
-However he could hardly play in the match, as he was the team's reserve goalkeeper behind Takashi Kitano (2008-09), Masaaki Higashiguchi (2010-13) and Tatsuya Morita (2014-16).
-He retired end of 2016 season.
+However he did not play much, since Yohei Nishibe came to S-Pulse in 2004.
+Although he moved to Tokyo Verdy and JEF United Chiba in 2006, he did not play much.
+He moved to the Regional Leagues club Japan Soccer College in 2007.
+He played in many matches and moved to Albirex Niigata.
+However he did not play much there, as he was the team's reserve goalkeeper behind Takashi Kitano (2008-09), Masaaki Higashiguchi (2010-13), and Tatsuya Morita (2014-16).
+He retired at the end of the 2016 season.

 National team career

 In June 2001, Kurokawa was selected Japan U-20 national team for 2001 World Youth Championship.
 But he did not play in the match, as he was the team's reserve goalkeeper behind Yosuke Fujigaya.
 In August 2004, he was selected Japan U-23 national team for 2004 Summer Olympics.
 But he did not play in the match, as he was the team's reserve goalkeeper behind Hitoshi Sogahata was selected as over aged.